-MISSING: 11-year-old boy reported missing after not returning home last night
+FOUND SAFE: 11-year-old boy has been found after not returning home last night

 Wednesday, June 17, 2020

 AUGUSTA, GA.
-(WRDW/WAGT) -- The Richmond County Sheriff's Office needs help finding a missing 11-year-old boy.
+(WRDW/WAGT) -- The Richmond County Sheriff's Office reported that the boy was found safe and returned to his family Wednesday evening.

 Damako Deamond Edwards was last seen on June 16, around 9:00 p.m. on the 1800 block of Hicks Street.
 Edwards was reported missing at 11:21 p.m. when he did not return home.